plaetzchen79/redux-test/README.md

 ## What is Flux/Redux?
 ### Problem
-In huge client projects it becomes hard to understand which component changes data and to keep other components which depend on the same data up to date with this changed data (snychronised).
+In huge client projects it becomes hard to understand which component changes data and to keep other components which depend on the same data up to date with this changed data (synchronised).
 (indepedent views need to be in sync).

 ### Solution